sourceduty/Connect-Xs/README.md

 2. Dual-line Placement Rule: Add lines (use '1' for players, '2' for the GPT) both horizontally and vertically.
 3. Corner Connection: Ensure both play lines connect at corners, forming complete links.
 4. Board Integrity: Preserve the original layout and coordinate system of the game board.
+5. Play Lines: The player uses '1', and the GPT uses '2'.

 Game End:
 - The game concludes when it's impossible to add more lines.